Xenon Gas History

 Asphyxiation and Other Inhalation Symptoms

-Xenon gas is a type of simple asphyxiate, meaning inhaling too much can prevent your body from receiving enough oxygen.
+Xenon gas is a type of simple asphyxiant, meaning inhaling too much can prevent your body from receiving enough oxygen.
 Severely limited oxygen levels can lead to loss of consciousness and even death, while smaller amounts of xenon gas inhalation may cause varying levels of nausea, dizziness, and vomiting.

 Not being able to access an adequate amount of oxygen can lead to significant confusion, which can cause accidents and injuries that result from being unable to make reasonable decisions.